MekAkUActOR/RowHammer/Paper Review/ISCA__2013__An-Experimental-Study-of-Data-Retention-Behavior-in-Modern-DRAM-Devices_-Implications-for-Retention-Time-Profiling-Mechanisms.md

 ## Takeaways and questions

 - I guess runing all tests at a given $t_{WAIT}$ together cannot completely decouple the effects of DPD and VRT, but can decrease the effects to minimum.
-- In Section 5.1, why the decrease of lowest-coverage data pattern’s coverage can indicates that the impact of DPD increases with technology scaling.
+- In Section 5.1, why the decrease of lowest-coverage data pattern’s coverage can indicates that the impact of DPD increases with technology scaling?